yunhaixiang/yunhaimath/index.md

 Hello!
 My name is Yunhai Xiang (in Chinese: 项云海, pronounced as “yee-o-en-hi si-ang”), and I also go by Daniel informally.
 My pronouns are he/him.
 I am a graduate student in pure math at Western University.
 I can be reached via [email](mailto:yxiang72@uwo.ca).
 I run a math blog called [_The Singularity_](https://thesingularity.me){:target="_blank"}.
 My research interests primarily lie in [algebraic geometry](https://ncatlab.org/nlab/show/algebraic+geometry){:target="_blank"}.
 For more details, see my [Research](/research) page.

-Outside math, I'm very curious, but not very knowledgable, about (analytic) philosophy.
+Outside math, I'm very curious, but not very knowledgable, about physics and (analytic) philosophy.
 I also dabble in close-up magic, which is a hobby I've had since I was 10 years old.
 In my free time, I enjoy reading, music, anime, films, video games, and strategy games.
 See more in [Miscellaneous](/miscellaneous).

 <!--I do not usually browse or use social media except for academic or family-related reasons.
 I highly recommend this life style.
 It has been shown that this improves mental health and productivity. -->